qmachine/qm-r/README.md

 volunteering your own computer as part of a crowdsourced supercomputer, using only R :-)

-To volunteer to run jobs for `box` called "test-from-r" (more on this later),
+To volunteer to run jobs for the "test-from-r" `box` (more on this later),

 ```r
 library(qm)